chrplr/openlexicon/README.md

 - [How to add a new database](README-how-to-install-a-new-database.md)
 - [Local installation](README-Install.md)

 **Data tables:**

 The source tables from most databases can be downloaded from <http://lexique.org/databases.zip> (They take up too much disk space (>100MB) to be included in [Openlexicon's github repository](https://github.com/chrplr/openlexicon)).

-**License:**

-The files in this repository are distributed under a CC BY-SA 4.0 LICENSE (see <https://creativecommons.org/licenses/by-sa/4.0/>) unless overridden by a local `LICENSE.txt** file

-**Crediting:**

-Please cite the following reference if you use our work:

-* Pallier, Christophe & New, Boris (2019) Openlexicon, GitHub repository, <https://github.com/chrplr/openlexicon>

-Also most databases have associated publications listed in their respective `README** files.
-They should be cited in any derivative work!

-**Contributing:**

-If you want to contribute, by adding a database, or sending some corrections, please contact `christophe@pallier.org` and `boris.new@gmail.com`, or, _even better_, fork [openlexicon](https://github.com/chrplr/openlexicon) and issue a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).

 ---